Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 What can an Ugo 2.0 snorkeling bag hold

-What an Ugo 2.0 snorkeling bag can hold: phone, keys, credit card/cash, and sunglasses
+What an Ugo 2.0 snorkeling bag can hold: phone, keys, credit card/cash, sunglasses (I can fit a GoPro battery in there too)

 Here are the items I can comfortably fit into my Ugo 2.0 snorkeling pouch: